risawitama/verbose-potato/README.md

-## A butcher accidentally backed into his meat grinder and got a little behind in his work that day.
+## What's the difference between a rooster and a crow?
+A rooster can crow but a crow cannot rooster.